 They don’t have much noticeable blushing, but some of their pattern does have a slight yellow blush.
 Their dark pattern also has a slight outline, which is a dark pink color.
 Like all albinos, they have red or pink eyes.

 Clown Enchis have the same color scheme as other Enchis.
 Their primary color is a dull yellow bordering on orange.
 They have a dark brown pattern with lots of blushing.

-Clowns are particularly beautiful because this pattern brings out the best of their blushing.
 The blush is unmistakable and appears almost all of the way down their back.
 That’s because the line of their dark pattern is quite thick.

-It can also get rid of their two-tone pattern along their side, where it starts orange at the top, and turns yellow at the bottom.
+It can also get rid of their two-tone pattern along their side, where it starts orange at the top and turns yellow at the bottom.
 Instead, these snakes can have just one light color on their back.

 Mojaves are easy to recognize because of their distinctive pattern.
 They can have a line, or an incomplete line of dots, running along their back.
 These are complemented by ‘flames’ on their sides.
 These are sections of pattern running up the side, but not forming complete stripes.

 They also have a darker overall color, with lots of dark, accentuated chocolate color.
 The Mojave Enchi takes that pattern and gives it Enchi colors.
 These snakes are yellow and deep orange.
 But like the Mojave, they have flames of color running up their sides.

 These are especially noticeable because of the Enchi’s blushing.
 These pools of dark pattern have extensive blushing, of their base color.
 In the most attractive specimens, this blush is a deep orange color.

 The disco ball python looks the same as a ‘fire’.
 The only difference is that when homozygous, they don’t produce black-eyed leucistic offspring.

 When combined with Enchi, they produce an Enchi with a thick black pattern.
 They also have less blushing, although much is still present.